-Violent protests against Agnipath scheme enters third day, trains set on fire in Bihar and UP
+Agnipath protests: Five trains set ablaze across three states

 The house of Bihar deputy chief minister was also attacked.

-Five trains were burnt in Bihar, Telangana and Uttar Pradesh as the protests against the central government’s Agnipath scheme entered its third day on Friday.
+Five trains were burnt in Uttar Pradesh, Bihar and Telangana as the protests against the central government’s Agnipath scheme entered its third day on Friday.
+The scheme aims to provide short-term recruitment in the armed forces.

-Aspirants for jobs in the armed forces burnt one train each in Bihar’s Samastipur, Moihuddin Nagar and Lakhisarai, according to NDTV.

-The agitators are protesting against the Centre’s Agnipath scheme, which aims to provide short-term recruitment in the armed forces.

-Announcing the Agnipath scheme on Tuesday, the government had said citizens aged between 17 and a half and 21 years will be eligible to apply for a four-year Tour of Duty in the armed forces.
+Announcing the scheme on Tuesday, the government had said citizens aged between 17 and a half and 21 years will be eligible to apply for a four-year Tour of Duty in the armed forces.
 Of these recruits, 25% will be eligible to apply as regular personnel after they complete their Tour of Duty.

 However, those recruited under the new scheme will not get pension or gratuity benefits.
 They will be given Rs 11.71 lakh under a financial package at the end of their service.